Hu Yaobang

-Hu's position as Party general secretary was taken by Zhao Ziyang, who continued many of Hu's economic and political reforms.
-A day after Hu's death in 1989, a small-scale demonstration commemorated him and demanded that the government reassess his legacy.
-A week later, the day before Hu's funeral, some 100,000 students marched on Tiananmen Square, leading to the 1989 Tiananmen Square protests and massacre.
-Following the 1989 protests, the Chinese government censored the details of Hu's life within mainland China, but it officially rehabilitated his image and lifted its censorship restrictions on the 90th anniversary of Hu's birth, in 2005.
+Hu's position as General Secretary was succeeded by his close ally Zhao Ziyang, who carried on many of Hu's economic and political reforms.
+A day after Hu's death in April 1989, a small-scale unofficial commemoration took place in Beijing, during which people demanded that the Chinese government reassess and recognize Hu's legacy; a week later, the day before Hu's funeral, some 100,000 students marched on Tiananmen Square, eventually leading to the 1989 Tiananmen Square protests and massacre in June.
+The Chinese government subsequently censored details of Hu's life, but in 2005 it officially rehabilitated his image and lifted its censorships, on the occasion of his 90th birth anniversary.
+Hu was buried in Gongqingcheng in Jiangxi.

 Early years

 Young revolutionary

 Hu Yaobang's ancestors were Hakkas from Jiangxi.
 During the Ming dynasty (1368–1644) they migrated into Hunan, where Hu was born.
-Hu Yaobang was born into a poor peasant family, and received little formal education.
-As a child he never attended school, and he taught himself to read.
-Hu participated in his first rebellion when he was twelve, left his family to join the Chinese Communist Party when he was only fourteen, and became a full member of the Party in 1933.
+Hu Yaobang was born into a poor peasant family.
+He did not receive a formal education and taught himself to read.

+Hu participated in his first rebellion when he was twelve and left his family to join the Chinese Communist Party when he was only fourteen, becoming a full member of the Party in 1933.
 During the factional struggles that polarized the CCP during the 1930s, Hu supported Mao Zedong and opposed the 28 Bolsheviks.

 Hu was one of the youngest veterans of the Long March.
 Once Mao was removed from power, shortly before the beginning of the Fourth Encirclement Campaign, Mao's supporters were persecuted, and Hu Yaobang was sentenced to death.
 Just before the beginning of the Long March, he and others were on their way to be beheaded.
 However, a powerful local communist commander named Tan Yubao intervened at the last minute, saving Hu's life.
 Because of Hu's support of Mao, he was deemed unreliable and ordered to join the Long March so that he could be placed under surveillance.

 Hu Yaobang was seriously wounded in the battle of Mount Lu, near Zunyi, close to the area where Mao Zedong rose back to power via the Zunyi Conference.
-After Hu was wounded the communist field medic teams chose not to help Hu, and left him in the battlefield to die on the side of the road.
+After Hu was wounded, the communist field medic teams chose not to help Hu, and left him in the battlefield to die on the side of the road.
 Hu was rescued by a childhood friend of his, a Chinese Red Army commander, who happened to pass by.
 Hu called out his friend's nickname to ask for help, and the friend helped him catch up with the retreating main force of the Chinese Red Army and get treatment for his wounds.